YinYinTan/CIND820FinalProject/README.md

   * **4.2 Top 25 Features, Filter Method - Evaluation using Repeated 10-fold Cross Validation**: Evaluation of the model with the best number of features previously identified, using repeated 10-fold cross validation and the best combination of parameters previously identified during hyperparameter tuning.
 * **5. Comparison of Models**: Identification of the best model from the final ones developed in sections 1, 3, 4A, and 4B.
 * **6. Stability of Best Model by Varying k-folds for Cross Validation**: Investigation of stability of the best model by obtaining Recall scores from cross validation using 5 to 12 folds.

+## 6_XGBoost_Classification_Models.ipynb
+This file contains several XGBoost classification models, using the working dataset obtained from '1_Data_Transformation_&_EDA.ipynb' (i.e. 3a.
+Working Dataset.csv).
+The file is split into multiple sections:
+* **1. All Features in Working Dataset - Evaluation using Train-Test Split**: A XGBoost classification model, using package defaults, and no feature selection.
+* **2. All Features in Working Dataset - Hyperparameter Tuning**: Identification of best combination of parameters for the XGBoost classification model.
+  * **2.1 Random Search with Cross Validation**: A random search to narrow down possible parameter values.
+  * **2.2 Grid Search with Cross Validation**: A grid search to test multiple combination of parameter values, chosen based on the results of the random search.
+* **3. All Features in Working Dataset, Using Parameters from Grid Search - Evaluation using Repeated 10-fold Cross Validation**: Evaluation of the model using best combination of parameters previously identified in section 2.
+* **4A.
+Selected Features - Filter Method**: Identification of the most important features, testing to see best number of features to use, then finally an evaluation of the model using repeated 10-fold cross validation.
+The model uses the best combination of parameters previously identified during hyperparameter tuning.
+  * **4A.1 Top Features Ranked by Importance**: Visualizing the importance of features.
+  * **4A.2 Top 1 to 21 Features - Filter Method**: Investigation of the best number of features to use by obtaining Recall scores using 1 to 21 features.
+  * **4A.3 Top 6 Features, Filter Method - Evaluation using Repeated 10-fold Cross Validation**: Evaluation of the model with the best number of features previously identified, using repeated 10-fold cross validation.
+* **4B.
+6 Selected Features using Recursive Feature Elimination (RFE) - Wrapper Method**: Evaluation of a XGBoost classification model that uses RFE for feature selection.
+The best number of features previously identified was used, along with best combination of parameters previously identified during hyperparameter tuning.
+However, computational time was significant, and full evaluation the model could not be completed.
+* **5. Comparison of Models**: Identification of the best model from the final ones developed in sections 1, 3, and 4A.
+* **6. Stability of Best Model by Varying k-folds for Cross Validation**: Investigation of stability of the best model by obtaining Recall scores from cross validation using 5 to 12 folds.

+## 4a_Random_Forest_Classification_Models_PCA.ipynb
+This file contains several random forest classification models, using the working dataset with principal components obtained from '1_Data_Transformation_&_EDA.ipynb' (i.e. 3b.
+Working Dataset - PCA.csv).
+The file is split into multiple sections:
+* **1. All Principal Components in Working Dataset - Evaluation using Train-Test Split**: A random forest classification model, using package defaults, and all principal components.
+* **2. All Principal Components in Working Dataset - Hyperparameter Tuning**: Identification of best combination of parameters for the random forest classification model.
+  * **2.1 Random Search with Cross Validation**: A random search to narrow down possible parameter values.
+  * **2.2 Grid Search with Cross Validation**: A grid search to test multiple combination of parameter values, chosen based on the results of the random search.
+* **3. All Principal Components in Working Dataset, Using Parameters from Grid Search - Evaluation using Repeated 10-fold Cross Validation**: Evaluation of the model using best combination of parameters previously identified in section 2.
+* **4. Top Principal Components**: Building a model using a select number of principal components.
+  * **4.1 Top 1 to 20 Principal Components**: Investigation of the number of principal components to use by obtaining Recall scores using 1 to 20 principal components.
+  * **4.2 Top 17 Principal Components - Evaluation using Repeated 10-fold Cross Validation**: Evaluation of the model with the ideal number of principal components previously identified, using repeated 10-fold cross validation and the best combination of parameters previously identified during hyperparameter tuning.
+* **5. Comparison of Models**: Identification of the best model from the final ones developed in sections 1, 3, and 4.
+* **6. Stability of Best Model by Varying k-folds for Cross Validation**: Investigation of stability of the best model by obtaining Recall scores from cross validation using 3 to 15 folds.

 ## 5a_SVM_Classification_Models_PCA.ipynb
 This file contains several SVM classification models, using the working dataset with principal components obtained from '1_Data_Transformation_&_EDA.ipynb' (i.e. 3b.
 Working Dataset - PCA.csv).
 The file is split into multiple sections: